A photonic which-path entangler based on longitudinal cavity-qubit coupling: Two-qubit concurrence

+Photon loss therefore leads to a suppression of the off-diagonal terms in Eq.~\eqref{S:rhophi} (dephasing).
+This effect is accompanied by a reduction of the coherent-state amplitude: $\alpha_0\rightarrow\alpha_0\sqrt{1-p}$.
+Note that our ability to write $\ket{\Phi_0}$ in terms of a single displacement operator is a consequence of neglecting finite-$\kappa\tau$ corrections.

-In the presence of symmetric photon loss, the state of the qubit and modes $a_{v_i}$, $i=1,2$, is given by Eq.~\eqref{S:rhophi} with $\phi=0$ and $p_1=p_2=p$.
-After passing through a 50:50 beamsplitter that rotates the output modes $a_{v_i}$ so that $a_\pm=(a_{v_1}\pm a_{v_2})/\sqrt{2}$, the state of the $a_+$ mode is unentangled with the state of either the qubit or $a_-$ mode.
-Tracing out the $a_+$ mode then gives a reduced density matrix for the state of the qubit and $a_-$ mode:
+In order to re-encode the which-path degree-of-freedom in a parity degree-of-freedom, the coherent states comprising the which-path qubit are interfered at a beamsplitter (described by unitary $U_{\mathrm{BS}}$) that transforms the output modes $a_{v_i}$ into new modes $a_\pm=(a_{v_1}\pm a_{v_2})/\sqrt{2}$.
+Following this operation, the resulting field in the $a_-$ mode is unentangled with either the qubit or $a_+$ mode.
+Tracing out the $a_-$ mode ($\mathrm{Tr}_{a_-}\{\}$) and averaging ($\llangle\rrangle$) over realizations of the noise $\xi(t)$ then gives the following reduced density matrix for the state of the qubit and $a_+$ mode: